MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/InvestigateMemoryLeaks.md

 9. Take another snapshot
 10. Use the **Diagnostic Tools** window to diagnose the leak.

-# More Details
+## Create a test app

-Let's start with application that allocates memory and doesn't free it to simulate a leak.
+Let's start with an application that allocates memory and doesn't free it to simulate a leak.
 Begin by creating a new C# Background application: [Developing Background Applications](./BackgroundApplications.md)

 Replace the code in StartupTask.cs with this